 - 29.1 Parents/carers are required to provide the school/academy with up-to-date information relating to their children's allergies, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.
 Staff members are also required to provide the Headteacher/Principal with a list of their allergies.
 Information regarding pupils' and staff members' allergies is collated and stored securely. - 29.2 Under the Human Medicines (amendment) Regulations 2017, the school/academy is able to purchase AAI devices without a prescription, for emergency use on pupils who are at risk of anaphylaxis, but whose device is not available or is not working.
-The academy/school will purchase spare AAIs from a pharmaceutical supplier, such as the local pharmacy.

-- 29.3 The Headteacher/Principal and catering team/contractor will ensure that all pre-packed foods for direct sale (PPDS) made on the academy/school site meet the requirements of Natasha's Law, i.e. the product displays the name of the food and a full, up-to-date ingredients list with allergens emphasised, e.g. in bold, italics or a different colour. - 29.4 The catering team/contractor will also work with any external catering providers to ensure all requirements are met and that PPDS is labelled in line with Natasha's Law and can be found in the Whole School Food Policy, provided by the catering team/contractor. - 29.5 Staff members receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies.
+The academy/school will purchase spare AAIs from a pharmaceutical supplier, such as the local pharmacy. - 29.3 The Headteacher/Principal and catering team/contractor will ensure that all pre-packed foods for direct sale (PPDS) made on the academy/school site meet the requirements of Natasha's Law, i.e. the product displays the name of the food and a full, up-to-date ingredients list with allergens emphasised, e.g. in bold, italics or a different colour. - 29.4 The catering team/contractor will also work with any external catering providers to ensure all requirements are met and that PPDS is labelled in line with Natasha's Law and can be found in the Whole School Food Policy, provided by the catering team/contractor. - 29.5 Staff members receive appropriate training and support relevant to their level of responsibility, in order to assist pupils with managing their allergies.
+For further information, please refer to the Trust's First Aid Policy and the Supporting Pupils with Medical Conditions and Administering Medication Policy.

-30. Smoking
+30. Smoking and Vaping

-Every school/academy within the Trust are non-smoking premises and no smoking will be permitted on any grounds.
+Every school/academy within the Trust are non-smoking premises and no smoking (including Vaping) will be permitted on any grounds.